Abraham Zevi Idelsohn: Career

+He is also famous for being the first researcher to document the folk music of Syrian Jews.

 Idelsohn is generally acknowledged as the “father” of modern Jewish musicology, despite his publishing starting after that of Angie Irma Cohon.
 During his time in Jerusalem, he noted a great diversity of musical traditions among the Jews living in the region.
 Idelsohn examined these traditional melodies and found recurring motifs and progressions that were not found in any other national music.
-This suggested a common origin for musical phrases that went back to Israel/Palestine in the first century C.E.
+This suggested a common origin for musical phrases that went back to Israel/Palestine in the first century CE.
 He found that these motifs fell into three distinct tonal centers, which corresponded to the Dorian, Phrygian, and Lydian modes of the ancient Greeks.
 Each of these modes elicited a distinct psycho-emotional response.
 The Dorian Mode was used for texts of an elevated and inspired nature; the Phrygian for sentimental texts, with their very human outbreaks of feeling, both of joy and grief; and the Lydian was used in composing music for the texts of lamenting and confessions of sins.
 Idelsohn further categorized and defined these motives as ones that either prepared a musical phrase, began it, or concluded it.

+He was also the music teacher to Moshe Nathanson, a well-known Jewish composer who is known to be the author of the lyrics to the famous Jewish folk song "Hava Nagila."

+Works

 His works include the monumental Thesaurus of Hebrew Oriental Melodies (10 volumes, 1914–1932), Jewish Music (1929), and a collaboration with Cohon on Harvest Festivals, A Children’s Succoth Celebration.

-He was also the music teacher to Moshe Nathanson, a well-known Jewish composer who is known to be the author of the lyrics to the famous Jewish folk song "Hava Nagila."
+Death

+Idelsohn died in Johannesburg on 14 August 1938, at the age of 56.

+Descendents

-He is the maternal grandfather of Joel Goodman Joffe (Baron Joffe).
+Idelsohn's maternal grandson was Joel Goodman Joffe (Baron Joffe) (1932-2017).